-Homework 2 - Math 381 A - Autumn 2016 - Dr. Matthew Conroy
+Homework 2 - Math 381 A - Winter 2016 - Dr. Matthew Conroy

 Note: If you write any code to help you solve any of the homework problems in this course, you must include a printed version of the code (thoroughly commented) with your homework submission.
 The same is true for all software input and output.
 Please do not include screenshots or photographs of your computer screen.
 If necessary, copy and paste input and/or output to a text editor and print from there.
-This note applies to all homework in this course, and is part of the course homework guidelines.